HyperSourceGithub/cookieclicker/README.md

 also if you check the git, thats a surprising amount of CSS (probably outdated)
 <br/>
 ![lots of css](Assets/css+.jpg "css overload")

+# access link
+use [https://bit.ly/hyper-cookieclicker](https://bit.ly/hyper-cookieclicker) to access the game!
+(psst... i would have just given a repl.co link if replit hadn't made hosting paid...)